Desmondchoo42/Manipulate_PDF/README.md

 This script utilizes the package Streamlit and PDFRW to add watermark, remove metadata or concatenate PDF or Document (Doc/Docx) and outputting them either into individual PDF or one single PDF (if concatenation option is chosen).

-For full code, please refer to [https://github.com/Desmondchoo42/PDF-Manipulation-Streamlit]
+For full code, please click [here](https://github.com/Desmondchoo42/PDF-Manipulation-Streamlit)

 ## How to use
 * Main Package